Epic flying awaits you at Soboba!

 The sport of paragliding has evolved in great magnitudes over the last decade, and with this evolution there has been a tremendous increase in safety.
 Wings have become more efficient, less collapse prone, and easier to handle.
 Like any other flying or adventure sport, there will always be risks, which can be managed and minimized with the right training and attitude.
 A pilot with modern gear and good judgement can fly injury-free well into old age.
 Of course, you can also take the opposite approach, continually scaring yourself, and perhaps get lucky enough to escape injury.
 We obviously don’t condone this behavior, and steer well clear of those who do.

-You will fly solo on your very first day of training, and it takes 5-10 days to master the required skills to earn your P2 rating.
+You will fly solo on your very first day of training, and it typically takes 7 days to earn your P2 rating.
 Believe it or not, the flying is easy.
 What takes a good portion of time to learn is “kiting”, which is controlling the wing overhead while standing on the ground.
 Not only does this make you a better pilot, but it is fun!
 Also, you can go out and practice your kiting just about anywhere.
 So if you take your wing home with you and do your kiting homework, you can get through the P2 course in minimal time.

 Yes, we absolutely do!
 More than anything it is because of Soboba’s unique combination of a mountain site with a quickly accessible launch.
 For new pilots, this means the difference of many days (or even weeks) training time.

 We are blessed with the ultimate combination of flying site traits:

 - Mountain site with 4-minute turnarounds to the 650′ launch